ActiveState/homework/dep-tree/README.md

 **This is the entire dependency tree for `Package-Stash` as modules, not distributions.
-Note that this example includes both "perl" and modules shipped with the Perl code.**

-The terminal nodes do not have any dependencies of their own.
-You can use this to evaluate the output of your program.
+Note that this example includes both "perl" and modules shipped with the Perl code.** The terminal nodes do not have any dependencies of their own.

 ### Instructions for Us